alijnclarke/alijnclarke.github.io/projects.md

 permalink: /projects/
 ---

-Few of my projects.
-Currently doing more in backend, actually in Python and Django.
+These are a few of my public facing projects, however I'm spending a lot of time on hardware based projects.